Maxwell Exsted: Early and personal life

+From Savage, Minnesota, Exsted started taking tennis lessons in his early childhood.
+He won his first junior tennis tournament at the age of four.

-had won his first junior tennis tournament, in Chicago.
-He relocated with father Chris and mother Jodi, to Miramar, Florida to train with private coach Courtney Scott as well as his USTA development coach Jon Glover at the USTA National Campus in Orlando.
-He has a brother Alex and a sister Isabelle who both played collegiate tennis.
+Exsted relocated with his parents, Christian and Jodi, to Miramar, Florida to train with private coach Courtney Scott at the USTA National Campus in Orlando.
+He has two siblings, Alex and Isabelle, who both played collegiate tennis.

 Junior career

-With Darwin Blanch and Jagger Leach, Maxwell was part of the American team which finished third at the 2023 Junior Davis Cup.
+With Darwin Blanch and Jagger Leach, Exsted was part of the American team which finished third at the 2023 Junior Davis Cup.

-Maxwell won the final champion of the boys' doubles at the 2024 Australian Open alongside compatriot Cooper Woestendick.
-The pair also won the Traralgon Junior International doubles competition together in January 2024.
+Exsted also had good results on the ITF junior circuit, maintaining a 120–68 singles win-loss record.
+In January 2024, he won the boys' doubles category at the Australian Open, with compatriot Cooper Woestendick.
+The pair also won the J300 Traralgon International doubles competition together two weeks earlier.

-Exsted once again Maxwell won the final champion of the boys' doubles at the 2025 Australian Open, this time alongside Czech Jan Kumstát.
+The following season, Exsted earned another major jr. trophy in doubles, and successfully defended his title in Melbourne, this time alongside Czech Jan Kumstát.

+He reached an ITF junior combined ranking of No. 12 on January 20, 2025.

 Professional career

-Awarded a wildcard alongside compatriot Cooper Woestendick to the men's doubles at the 2025 US Open, they caused a shock upset win against experienced players David Goffin and Alexandre Muller in the first round.
-In the second round they were defeated in three sets by the British pair Joe Salisbury and Neal Skupski.
+In August 2025, Exsted received a wildcard to the men's doubles event at the 2025 US Open, with compatriot and friend Cooper Woestendick.
+The American pair caused a shock upset win against experienced players David Goffin and Alexandre Muller in the first round.
+They were defeated in the second round by sixth seeds and eventual runners-up Joe Salisbury and Neal Skupski.